Logarithmic Derivations of Adjoint Discriminants: Logarithmic derivations for simply laced adjoint discriminants

 We conclude this section by proving Theorem \ref{main simply laced}.
-For$G$ of simply laced type, we show that the module of $G$-variant logarithmic derivations $\Der_\bU(-\log(D))_1$ is a direct summand of the module of logarithmic derivations and that furthermore it coincides with the adjoint image module $\bA = \IM(\bad)$.
+When $G$ is of simply laced type, we show that the module $\Der_\bU(-\log(\Delta))_1$ is a direct summand of the module of logarithmic derivations and that furthermore it coincides with the adjoint image module $\bA = \IM(\bad)$ of $G$\textit{-variant logarithmic derivations}.